Winter Landscaping Preparations For Your Colorado Yard And Garden

 – Water trees and shrubs thoroughly to ensure they receive adequate moisture before going into dormancy and the ground freezes.

 – Late October, after leaves fall, cover young, thin-barked trees with tree wrap to prevent winter sunscald.

 – Drain or blow out your irrigation system and winterize all water features.

 – During the coming winter months, keep watering with a garden hose until the ground freezes.

 Choose Plant Escape for Your Residential Property Winter Cleanups

 At Plant Escape, we’ve been providing top-quality plantscaping services to residential property owners for more than 40 years.
-Take a look at our Instead of offering cookie-cutter services, we develop personalized solutions for our clients.
+Instead of offering cookie-cutter services, we develop personalized solutions for our clients.
 That’s why, when you contact us, we come to your property to assess your needs and objectives before providing you with a customized quote.
 And, of course, our courteous and knowledgeable team is always available to answer any questions and address any concerns you may have.

 Let us help you take your residential property to the next level — contact us today!